-- PRC Plus Rental Assistance Program provides up to \$1,500 in emergency rent assistance to families with children that have incomes between 166% and 300% of the Federal Poverty Guidelines (FPG) that are affected by the COVID-19 crisis. - All other eligibility requirements for this program, other than those specifically noted, are identical to the requirements for PRC One-Time Assistance for rent.
-Those requirements are incorporated by reference. - Families who have received One-Time Assistance under the PRC Program for rent assistance in the past twelve months are precluded from receiving assistance through the PRC Plus Rental Assistance Program. - This program is effective June 1, 2020 through September 30, 2020 or until program funding is no longer available.
+- PRC Plus Rental Assistance Program provides up to \$1,500 in emergency rent assistance to families with children that have incomes up to 300% of the Federal Poverty Guidelines (FPG) that are affected by the COVID-19 crisis.
+Effective October 19, 2020, eligible families may also receive additional rental assistance in an amount equal to one month rent; this additional rental assistance may not exceed \$1,500. - All other eligibility requirements for this program, other than those specifically noted, are identical to the requirements for PRC Emergency Assistance for rent.
+Those requirements are incorporated by reference. - Families who have received Emergency Assistance under the PRC Program for rent assistance in the past twelve months are precluded from receiving assistance through the PRC Plus Rental Assistance Program.
+However, effective October 19, 2020, families eligible for Emergency Assistance under the PRC Program and affected by the COVID-19 crisis may receive additional rental assistance in an amount equal to one month rent through the PRC Plus Program; this additional rental assistance may not exceed \$1,500. - This program is effective June 1, 2020 through December 31, 2021 or until program funding is no longer available.
 Assistance is not available for arrearages incurred before March 2020. - As this program is not administered using funding from the Ohio Department of Job and Family Services (ODJFS), denial of an application for the PRC Plus Program does not afford an applicant administrative hearing rights through the ODJFS Bureau of State Hearings.
 Applicants who believe they have been denied in error may request review of their application by the Franklin County Department of Job and Family Services Director or designee.